MisterZen01/MC-PYTChat-CC/README.md

 To see a list of planned improvements and future updates, please review the **Roadmap**.

 ## Known Bugs
 - `!drop-all` command sometimes has hiccups and skips some items.
-Only reliable when standing still
+Only reliable when standing still.
+- `!scramble` command sometimes stutters when scrambling.
+- Sometimes, when closing a world, it gets stuck on 'Saving World" screen
+- Sometimes, all entities and blocks are non-interactive and non-responsive.
+Not sure if it's the code or my computer causing it.
+It happened during stream several times and did not crash OBS.
+A simple restart of Minecraft happened to fixed the issue but still randomly occured

 ## Contribution
 Thank you for visiting this repository!
 Contributions are optional but always appreciated.
 You can help by: